purified-water/Storybook_Design_System/README.md

 </p>

 <h1 align="center">
-  Chromatic's Design Systems for Developers tutorial template
+  Chromatic's Design Systems for Developers
 </h1>

 This template ships with the main React configuration files you'll need to get up and running fast.